Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models

 \subsection{Near-inertial KE}

-Near-inertial KE is generally larger in mid-to-high latitudes than it is near the equator for both observational and model results, with the largest values found in the north Pacific (Figure~\ref{fig:near_inertial_maps}, panels a-f), as shown in previous studies \cite<e.g.,>{Alford2003b,chaigneau2008global,elipot2010modification}.
-Faint but distinct relative maxima of KE are evident in the maps for the models around 30$^\circ$ where our analysis picks up tidal motions and wind-driven inertial motions that are both near-diurnal at that latitude.
+Near-inertial KE is generally larger in mid-to-high latitudes than it is near the equator for both observational and model results, with the largest values found in the North Pacific (Figure~\ref{fig:near_inertial_maps}, panels a-f), as shown in previous studies \cite<e.g.,>{Alford2003b,chaigneau2008global,elipot2010modification}.
+Faint but distinct relative maxima of KE are evident in the maps for the models around 30$^\circ$ where the diurnal and near-inertial bands overlap.
 MITgcm LLC4320 systematically underestimates the drifter results over most of the ocean, while HYCOM is in generally better agreement though it still underestimates the drifter results in the northern Pacific.
 Near-inertial KE is conspicuously lacking in MITgcm LLC4320 over the Antarctic Circumpolar Current south of 45$^\circ$S. In both models, near meridional streaks of near-inertial KE stand out, probably related to individual tropical cyclones and storms present in the model forcing fields within their respective integration years.
 The drifter maps do not show such features which should be averaged out by the many years of drifter data used for this analysis.
-The different forcing years of the models and the multi-year nature of the drifter dataset may explain why the spatial correlations between these maps at both levels are lower than seen in, for instance, the low-frequency band; the two model maps correlate at 0.60 at the surface and at 0.58 at 15 m depth.
-The drifter maps correlate with the model maps at approximately equivalent levels, albeit slightly better in HYCOM compared to MITgcm LLC4320 (0.60 versus 0.51 at the surface, and 0.54 versus 0.45 at 15 m).
+The different forcing years of the models and the multi-year nature of the drifter dataset may explain why the spatial correlations between these maps at both levels are lower than seen in, for instance, the low-frequency band; the two model maps correlate at 0.59 at the surface and at 0.57 at 15 m depth.
+The drifter maps correlate with the model maps at approximately equivalent levels, albeit slightly higher in HYCOM compared to MITgcm LLC4320 (0.65 versus 0.58 at the surface, and 0.53 versus 0.48 at 15 m).

-The ratio maps for the two models appear similar but exhibit relatively low correlation between them (0.48).
+The maps of near-inertial band vertical structure proxy ratio for the two models (Figure~\ref{fig:near_inertial_maps}, panels h-i) appear similar but exhibit relatively low correlation between them (0.48).
 They both indicate that near-inertial KE is slightly larger at the surface compared to 15 m.
-Some unexplained discontinuities in these maps are noticeable near $30^\circ$ latitude which may be due to overlapping dynamical processes of a different nature taking place there (tidal vs. wind-driven).
-The ratio map for the drifters is extremely noisy, and exhibits very low correlation with the model ratio maps.
+Some unexplained discontinuities in these maps are noticeable near $30^\circ$ latitude.
+The discontinuities may be due to overlapping dynamical processes of a different nature taking place there (tidal vs. wind-driven).
+The ratio map for the drifters (Figure~\ref{fig:near_inertial_maps}, panel g) is noisy, and exhibits near-zero correlations with the model ratio maps.